-Expected Outcome: Projects are expected to contribute to all of the following expected outcomes:
+Expected Outcome: The successful proposal will support the implementation of the EU Mission on Adaptation to Climate Change and the upcoming European Climate Adaptation Plan.
+Projects are expected to contribute to all of the following outcomes:

-The methodology for identifying, selecting and consolidating global and regional reference climate data sets and scenarios is advanced and their consistent use across the EU in relation to climate adaptation is supported
+The methodology for identifying, selecting and consolidating global and regional reference climate data sets and scenarios is advanced and their consistent use across the EU in relation to climate adaptation is supported.

-Standardisation and quality of EU climate services are improved and their uptake is enhanced
+Standardisation and quality of climate services across the EU are improved, and their uptake is enhanced.

-Climate services and best practices are used effectively to inform climate adaptation policy making and adaptation decisions
+Climate services and best practices are used effectively to inform climate adaptation policies and decisions

 Scope: